niknik3610/niknik3610/README.md

 - Speak German and English at a native level
 - Looking to work in Software Engineering

 #### To start, have a look at my pinned repositories.
-I am currently focusing on: Tetris-rs, a Rust/OpenGL implementation of Tetris
+I am currently focusing on: Learning TypeScript using Advent of Code